Sellorio/JazSharp/README.md

 }
 ```

-- Calls with more than 8 parameters
+- Calls with more than 16 parameters

 Long story short, each parameter count needs to be explicitly handled by the framework and
-at this time only 0 to 8 parameters are implemented.
+at this time only 0 to 16 parameters are implemented.
 This may be extended later to support
-more.
+methods with more than parameters.

 - Executing tests in Release mode